-Ideally use a stone safe cleaning detergent like one of the products we stock at Forest Stone but where that is not possible you can use washing up liquid mixed with warm soapy water.
+Ideally use a stone safe cleaning detergent like one of the products we stock at Forest Stone – we can recommend Lithofin Power Clean for use on all stone and porcelain paving.
+However where you do not have access to a specific cleaner you can use washing up liquid mixed with warm soapy water.
 Remember that some stones, such as Limestone, are very sensitive to differing PH levels in chemical cleaning detergents- using the wrong detergent could result in permanently creating marks or discolouring your stone paving.
 Always check the manufacturer’s guidance and if in doubt check in with one of our team for technical advice.

 Apply & Agitate

 Soak the paved area in your cleaning solution and allow to settle in to the paving surface as per the manufacturer’s instructions (if applicable).
 Once the solution has had time to work into the paving and before it dries you should further agitate it with a stiff brush or similar.
 This should loosen the surface debris and remove it from the paving.

 Now pressure wash or hose down the paved area to remove the debris and dirt completely from the paving’s surface.
 It’s not necessary to use a pressure washer but you’ll likely achieve a better result when doing so.
 However you should always keep a distance of around 50cm from the paving and take extra care around paving joints so as not to damage them when cleaning.
 Don’t be tempted to go closer than the recommended 50cm and if there are stubborn stains you should consider removing them with cleaning chemicals and brushes or wools rather than a power washer.
 Once dried you should be looking at a lovely clean patio once more!

 Algae, Mould & Plant Growth